get-eu/get-eu/why.md

 The site is not financially backed by any organisation.
 It's therefore not beholden to any particular ideology or party line, e.g., to renegotiate the EU's structure radically then stay in.
+There's no overall ideology;
+the EU can be attacked from the left and the right.

 The editor is [Martin Keegan](http://mk.ucant.org), who believes that the UK, and pretty much everyone else, should leave the EU.